 Balance between work and private life

-Don’t wait for Return to work psychological assessment
+Don’t wait for Return to work after injury with psychological assessment

 It is not necessary to wait to return to work until your complaints have completely disappeared.
 You can also partially start working again with complaints.
 If you notice that the return to work is successful or even less so, this can strengthen your self-confidence and therefore have a positive effect on your complaints.
 The regularity and structure of work and the distraction can even be therapeutic, provided you are not overburdened.